 Shifting this population from distant DJJ facilities to local treatment offers a tremendous opportunity to harness the positive rehabilitative benefits of strong family bonds and collaborative involvement of family in the youth’s treatment.
 Local secure treatment is designed to engage the family as part of the treatment team from the beginning of the program, inviting and encouraging their participation in developing the initial treatment and re-entry plans.
 Family will be encouraged to collaborate as a partner during the regular multi-disciplinary treatment team meetings throughout the youth’s commitment.
 They will be invited to attend program graduations and other milestones during the youth’s commitment, and we will hold regular family engagement events to encourage their presence in the program.
 Programming procured for this population using grant funds will be designed to include a strong role for the family and we will seek best practices and innovative approaches to maximize family participation in treatment such as transportation assistance and monetary support for attending clinical programming when their role is necessary.

 These strategies build upon policy and procedure changes the Probation Department has enacted in recent years to encourage family engagement and support.
 To increase visitation for youth in custody, the definition of “family” was expanded to allow visits from aunts, uncles, cousins, adult siblings, non-biological relatives, and more; visitation areas were made more welcoming; visitation hours/days were greatly increased; and special events were introduced.
-This resulted in a ##% increase in the visitation rate for youth in custody in the last two years.
+As a result, the percent of youth in custody who received at least one visit per month increased by 49% over the last three years (from 53% during FY 2017-18 to 79% during FY 2020-21).
 During FY 2021/22 YTD, 89% of youth in custodial commitment programs at East Mesa Juvenile Detention Center and Urban Camp received at least one visit per month.
 Probation will seek to continue, and improve upon, these results with the realigned population.

 Describe how the County plans to apply grant funds to address reentry, including planning and linkages to support employment, housing and continuing education for the target population: (WIC 1995 (3) (D) )